beckii0930/CSCI596_Final_Project/README.md

   <b>Figure 10.
 RMSF of Histone Octamers in Each State</b>
 </p>

-Last, we investigated histone octamer fluctuation across 3 states.
+Last, we investigated histone octamer fluctuations across 3 states: apo, ADP, ATP.
 H2A fluctuation is the smallest which can point to stabilizing forces of the ATPase with Histone H2A.
+This can be explained by remodeler ATPase interactions with histone acidic patch formed by H2A-H2B.

 <p align="center">
   <img src="./RMSF_Histone_Per_Domain.png" width="800">